 In his overnight address to the nation Thursday, President Volodymyr Zelensky said that the Ukrainian military had captured scores of villages and large chunks of Russian-occupied territory across Ukraine since the offensive began.
 “In total, more than a thousand square kilometers of the territory of Ukraine have been liberated since the beginning of September,” he said.

+On Friday the Ukrainian military appeared to be moving rapidly to cut off the city of Izium, a critical logistical hub for Russian military operations.
 The exact positions of Ukrainian forces in the area around Izium could not be independently established.
 But satellite data, independent military analysts and photos and videos of Ukrainian forces indicated that they had moved quickly toward Kupiansk, another logistical hub just north of Izium.

 The new offensive in the north appears to have caught the Russian forces off guard.
 On Friday, its Defense Ministry said on Telegram that it was moving troops to reinforce the Kharkiv region, without specifying their numbers or specific locations.